Which artery is primarily responsible for supplying blood to the ... | Channels for Pearson+

 Multiple Choice

-Which artery is primarily responsible for supplying blood to the brain in the head and neck region?
+Which artery is primarily responsible for supplying blood to the forearm and hand?

 A